ann-nrich/dev-test/README.md

 - **Thorough Analysis:** Carefully review each part of the code to uncover hidden pitfalls and bugs.
 - **Step-by-Step Approach:** Tackle one issue at a time to maintain focus and ensure comprehensive fixes.
 - **Think Production-Ready:** Consider how the application would perform in a real-world production environment.
-- **Testing:** Test your changes to verify that they work as intended and do not introduce new issues.
-- **Documentation:** Comment your code where necessary to explain complex logic or important decisions.
 - **Create a List of Identified Issues:** As you analyze the code, create a list of all identified issues, including those you plan to address and any additional potential problems.
 You can submit this list alongside the refactored code for review.

 Good luck! 🤗🍀